A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Application to DC-DC Buck Converters

 \subsubsection{State Estimation}

-All states of $\mathcal{A}$ are required as inputs to the MPC controller.
-Since $i_L(t)$ can easily be sensed (see, e.g.,~\cite{gab25_estimator}), but the capacitor voltage $v_C(t)$ is not accessible due to the presence of the capacitor ESR, the estimation of $v_C(t)$ is needed.
+Since $i_L(t)$ can easily be sensed (see, e.g.,~\cite{gab25_estimator}), but the capacitor voltage $v_C(t)$ is not accessible due to the presence of the capacitor equivalent series resistance (ESR), the estimation of $v_C(t)$ is needed.
 This section presents a simple algebraic estimator design for $v_C(t)$.
+Starting from Kirchhoff's current law on the output node of $\mathcal{S}_2$, we have